Normanhurst Boys High School

-Normanhurst Boys High School (commonly known as Normo) is an academically selective secondary day school for boys, located in Normanhurst, a suburb on the Upper North Shore of Sydney, New South Wales, Australia.
-Consistently ranked as one of the nation's top schools academically, it was ranked fourth in the state based on Higher School Certificate (HSC) results in 2024.
+Normanhurst Boys High School (commonly known as Normo Boys or simply Normo) is an academically selective secondary day school for boys, located in Normanhurst, a suburb on the Upper North Shore of Sydney, New South Wales, Australia.

 Established in 1958, the school caters for approximately 730 students from Year 7 to Year 12, who are accepted on an academic basis.
-Based on entry standards, it is one of the top ten schools in New South Wales.
+Based on entry standards and HSC school rankings, it is one of the top ten schools in New South Wales.
 The school celebrated its 60th anniversary in 2018.

 History

 In 1957, five schools made up the Hornsby school site, located on Pennant Hills Road: a boys primary school and a boys junior technical school on the eastern side, and an infants school, a girls' primary school, and a girls domestic science school on the western side.
 On 30 November 1957, the three western schools were destroyed by bushfires.
-Over the 1957-58 Christmas holidays, the three schools were relocated into the facilities of the boys technical school, and the three year groups of boys were moved to a newly built but unopened school at Normanhurst.
+Over the 1957–58 Christmas holidays, the three schools were relocated into the facilities of the boys technical school, and the three year groups of boys were moved to a newly built but unopened school at Normanhurst.

 From its opening in 1958 until 1993, Normanhurst Boys High School operated as a comprehensive school.
 In 1993, the Government of New South Wales marked Normanhurst as one of several high schools allowed to select students by academic achievement.
 The first intake of "selective" students was made up of those starting Year Seven in 1994, with a new intake of Year Sevens each year, until the school became fully selective in 1999.
 Presently, Normanhurst is one of seventeen fully selective schools in New South Wales and considers itself to be the sister school of fellow selective school Hornsby Girls High School due to their proximity and past ties with each other.
+Since 2020, Normanhurst also has partnered with Bonghwang High School in Naju-si, Jeollanam-do, South Korea, and officially signed a sister-school agreement in 2024, committing both schools to ongoing collaboration and future exchanges.